1980 Chilean constitutional referendum: New constitution

 The proposed new constitution gave the position of President of the Republic significant powers.
-It created some new institutions, such as the Constitutional Tribunal and the controversial National Security Council (COSENA).
+It created some new institutions, such as the controversial National Security Council (COSENA).
 In its temporary dispositions, the document ordered the transition from the former military government, with Augusto Pinochet as President of the Republic, and the Legislative Power of the Government Junta (formed by the heads of the Navy, Air Force, National Police, and a representative of the Army, the head of the Army being President of the Republic), to a civil one, with a time frame of eight years, during which the legislative power would still be the Military Junta.
 It set the first eight-year presidential term for Pinochet, with a referendum in the eighth year, in which only one candidate, nominated by the Junta, would be up for acceptance.

 The candidate, as expected, was Pinochet himself.
 While the steps to follow in the case of a triumph of the "yes" option, which the document clearly anticipated, were clearly delineated, the steps for the "no" triumph were less clear but still clear enough that no serious doubt emerged when the "no" option actually was victorious in the 1988 plebiscite.

 Some of the 1980 constitution's original provisions, such as the presidential power of dissolving the Chamber of Deputies (the lower house of Congress) and serving eight-year terms with possibility of re-election, were modified or eliminated after 1990, when the country regained its democracy and the Congress was re-established.

 Results

 The results supplied by the Colegio Escrutador Nacional (National Election Observer Association) were as follows.
+Blank votes were counted in favor of the "Yes" option.